Project Overview

-Low Carbon Landscapes grants support diverse approaches to investing in carbon abatement across agriculture and the land sector.
+The Low Carbon Landscapes grants support diverse approaches to investing in carbon abatement across agriculture and the land sector.
 Funded by the NSW Government under the Primary Industries Productivity and Abatement program, these projects will demonstrate financially viable models for delivering carbon abatement and a range of co-benefits including biodiversity, climate resilience and productivity gains.

-The HLN project is helping farmers access natural capital profiling and project planning for carbon and biodiversity initiatives.
+Through this initiative, Holbrook Landcare Network will help farmers access natural capital profiling and project planning for carbon and biodiversity initiatives.
 This includes business modelling and a realistic assessment of the opportunities through environmental markets mechanisms.

 If you’re considering significant fencing changes, a pasture renovation program, new tree lanes, or revegetation areas, register for a Natural Capital Profile to:

-There’s no obligation – Upper Billabong Low Carbon Landscapes simply supports farmers in exploring their options and understanding what might work for their business.
+There’s no obligation, Upper Billabong Low Carbon Landscapes simply supports farmers in exploring their options and understanding what might work for their business.

 This project is supported by the NSW Government through a Low Carbon Landscapes grant, delivered under the Primary Industries Productivity and Abatement Program within the Department of Climate Change, Energy, the Environment and Water.